The Chase Sapphire Preferred® Card is one of the most popular credit cards on the market and has been for several years.

 Authorized user accounts can be removed from your personal credit reports by asking Chase to reach out to the 3 credit bureaus (Equifax, Experian, and TransUnion) and remove them if you are no longer an authorized user.

-So, with 50,000 Ultimate Rewards points from your sign-up bonus, at least 4,000 more from the minimum spending done to earn it (probably more due to travel and dining bonus categories), and 5,000 from the authorized user bonus, you should have right around 60,000 points.
+So, with 50,000 Ultimate Rewards points from your sign-up bonus, at least 4,000 more from the minimum spending done to earn it (probably more due to travel and dining bonus categories), and any points gained from your authorized user’s spending, you might have right around 60,000 points.

 10 Best Ways to Use Your First 60,000 Ultimate Rewards Points